airflem/odin-recipes/README.md

 # odin-recipes

-Brief introduction describing what the current project is and what skills you will have demonstrated once you ahve completed it.
+Brief introduction describing what the current project is and what skills you will have demonstrated once you have completed it.